Winery Familia Torres | Spanish Wine Lover

 WINERIES

 Despite its size, it remains a family-owned company with a strong brand presence internationally.
-With their wines available in 150 countries, Familia Torres has been named Europe’s most admired brand for nine years by beverage magazine Drinks International.
+With their wines available in 100 countries, Familia Torres has been named the world’s most admired brand for seven years by beverage magazine Drinks International.
 Selling wine overseas was one of the goals pursued by Jaime Torres Vendrell when he founded the company together with his brother Miguel in 1870.
 At the time Jaime, who had just returned from Cuba, wanted to send wine to America.
 The second generation, with Juan Torres Casals at the helm, set up the distillation of brandies whereas Miguel Torres Carbó (third generation) actively promoted the bottling of wines and opened new export markets.

 Single vineyard grapes are fermented separately and aged in ad-hoc facilities in the company's winemaking plant in Pacs del Penedès.
 This bodega, which was named after Miguel A. Torres’s wife Waltraud, has independent fermentation and ageing facilities for Mas La Plana Cabernet.